 Networked teams vs affiliated teams diagram

-Every network must have one lead organisation.
-This lead is usually the one which signed the information sharing agreement with PKB on behalf of the rest of the network.
-The lead accepts new members on behalf of existing networks members.
+Every network must have one initiating Organisation (Org).
+This initiating Org is usually the one that signed the information sharing agreement with PKB on behalf of the rest of the network.
+The initiate Org accepts new members on behalf of existing network members.

-It is important to delegate to a lead organisation because the processes have large consequences (all private keys are shared with a new member) and low frequency (new members are rarely added).
+It is important to delegate to an initiating organisation because the processes have large consequences (all private keys are shared with a new member) and low frequency (new members are rarely added).
 So only a small number of organisation administrators can be proficient enough to do this and they must be in a single organisation.

 How to set up a network

-Your addition must be accepted by the organisation administrator of the lead organisation within the network.
+Your addition must be accepted by the organisation administrator of the initiating organisation within the network.
 All other organisation administrations in the network are notified by email of this acceptance.

 On acceptance, the private keys are exchanged between the new organisation and the accepting organisation within the network.